 Clayton is actually the one who is depressed.
 His depression helped him write such a convincing suicide note.
 Nonetheless, it is his dead son who receives adulation and sympathy from peers who read the note and think it is beautiful.
 The community who once regarded his son as nothing but a jerk and loser now praises him as a talented poet who suffered from mental illness.

 People who suffer from chronic pain, disability, or illness often develop severe depression.
-In “Cake” the main character, Claire, struggles with depression after losing her son in a car accident that also causes her to experience chronic pain.
+In “Cake” the main character, Claire, played by Jennifer Aniston, struggles with depression after losing her son in a car accident that also causes her to experience chronic pain.
 The grief and feeling of hopelessness regarding her recovery makes her feel like all she can do is complain about life.

 Sylvia Plath is famous for writing literature about her depression.
 “Sylvia” offers snippets of her poetry and blends them with an exploration of her depression and relationship with husband and fellow poet Ted Hughes.